Jefferson49/Joomla_module_ext_menu_reloaded/README.md

     + Adaptions to Joomla 4.x CMS and module API
 	+ Updated XML file for Joomla 4 installation
 	+ Added "defined('_JEXEC') or die()" code to several PHP files
++ Joomla 5.x
+    + No additional changes.
+First tests with Joomla 5.0.0 showed that the patch for Joomla 4.x also runs with Joomla 5.x

 ##  Installation
-+ Joomla 4.x and PHP 8
++ Joomla 4.x/5.x and PHP 8
     + Download the [latest release](https://github.com/Jefferson49/PHP8_mod_ariextmenu/releases/latest) of the module
     + Unzip the file to a local directory and copy the folder "mod_ariextmenu" into the "modules" folder of your Joomla installation
 + Joomla 3.x and PHP 8
     + Download [release v1.0.0](https://github.com/Jefferson49/PHP8_mod_ariextmenu/releases/tag/v1.0.0) of the module
     + Unzip the file to a local directory and copy the folder "mod_ariextmenu" into the "modules" folder of your Joomla installation

-Please note that **the patch only contains a patched subset of the module files**, which were migrated to PHP 8 (and Joomla 4).
+Please note that **the patch only contains a patched subset of the module files**, which were migrated to PHP 8 (and Joomla 4/5).

 If you want to install the complete module from scratch, you need to install the [ARI Ext Menu module](https://extensions.joomla.org/extension/ari-ext-menu/) first and apply the patch afterwards.